Codemon72/project-travel-blog-react/README.md

 # Project-Travel-Blog-React
-A travel blog mage with React
+A travel blog made with React